openshift-knative/serverless-operator/README.md

 Provides a collection of API's to support deploying and serving of serverless applications and functions.

+## Local/Private cluster testing

+To test the Serverless Operator against your private Openshift cluster you first need to push the necessary images to a publicly available location.
+To do that, make sure the `DOCKER_REPO_OVERRIDE` environment variable is set to a docker repository you can push to, for example `docker.io/markusthoemmes`.
+You might need to run `docker login` to be able to push images.
+Now run `make publish-images` and all images in this repository will now be built and pushed to your docker repository.

+After that is done, all the scripts in the `hack` directory are at your disposal to install and test the system. `make test-e2e` in particular runs the entirety of the end-to-end tests against the system.

 ## Operator Framework

 This repository contains the metadata required by the [Operator